mauriciodoerr/guess-the-number-audit/README.md

 **Status:** 🔴 **CRITICAL VULNERABILITIES** - Do NOT deploy

+### Original Contract (Working version)

+Since the original contract uses old 0.4.21 Solidity version, in order to make it easier to understand and audit, the same has to be upgraded to 0.8.30 Solidity version.
+Available at [GuessTheNumberWorking.sol](GuessTheNumberWorking.sol)

 ### Secure Version (GuessTheNumberV2.sol)

 A fully secured implementation that fixes all critical, medium, and low severity issues.